Home

 Mellotrons used:

-Rashomon is a solo project from Matt Thompson, ex-Guapo and, incidentally, my brother.
-Essentially instrumental, although voices are used on occasion, The Ruined Map (Film Music Volume 1) isn't actually meant to sound like film music at all (although it still manages to in places).
+Rashomon is my brother Matt's solo project; essentially instrumental, although voices are used on occasion, 2007's The Ruined Map (Film Music Volume 1) isn't actually meant to sound like film music at all (although it still manages to in places).
 The tracks are all named for art-house films, with their accompanying pieces described as "companions to the psychic states invoked by the more bizarre outer reaches of narrative cinema", according to Matt's MySpace page.
 Despite being very different to Guapo, you can hear that the same compositional brain is involved, with his/their trademark dissonance cropping up on most tracks, although the musical palette is far broader, encompassing the weirder end of the progressive spectrum, avant-garde noise, Weimar Germany, various folk musics, insane metal and many other varieties of oddness.
-A track-by-track run-down probably isn't very constructive, but expect Slayer on acid (Branded To Kill), painful MiniMoog squeals (Confessions Of An Opium Eater), and very little drumming, although Paul Westwood (hi, Paul) plays on a few tracks.
+A track-by-track run-down probably isn't very constructive, but expect Slayer on acid (Branded To Kill), painful MiniMoog squeals (Confessions Of An Opium Eater) and very little drumming, although Paul Westwood (hi, Paul) plays on a few tracks.

 Matt's second solo effort, The Finishing Line (Film Music Volume 2), will probably be mostly listed as a 2010 release, although copies actually came off the press in December '09.
 He utilises a very different approach this time round, the entire album being inspired by just one film, the deeply disturbing The Finishing Line, a British 'public information'-style film from the '70s, designed to dissuade children from playing on railway lines.
 It illustrated the dangers so graphically that it had to be withdrawn, although I imagine any youngsters who encountered its horrors never went anywhere near the tracks (it worked for Matt), the price paid being their recurring nightmares for years to come.
 This immensely hard-hitting document makes for a fascinating period piece, a victim of its own success, ripe for rediscovery by fans of the weird.

 The album's four long tracks are about as ominous as you'd expect, given their inspiration, with The First Race featuring a series of languid, yet strangely threatening tremoloed guitar chords (reiterated on The Fourth Race), while the pulsing bassline conjures up the menace of the approaching train (and is the only part of the album that actually works as a soundtrack).
 The most disturbing track has to be The Third Race, largely consisting of the dissonance and squealing guitar that are a feature of Matt's work, perfectly illustrating the film's grotesque images of children playing tag across the tracks.
-Matt tells me that his intention was to revisit the horror he felt on seeing the film on holiday as a child (oddly, I have no memory of this event, although I must've been there) and the bulk of the album was written from his fragmented memory of seeing it, not actually encountering the film again until the album was partially recorded.
+Matt tells me that his intention was to revisit the horror he felt on seeing the film on holiday as a child (oddly, I have no memory of this event, although I would've been there.
+Perhaps I didn't watch it) and the bulk of the album was written from his fragmented memory of seeing it, not actually encountering the film again until the album was mostly recorded.

 All in all, these are not albums for Marillion fans, although you'd probably guessed that already.
-Anyone who liked/likes Guapo should investigate, though don't go expecting more of the same, and anyone else who enjoys stepping outside the boundaries of 'conventional' progressive music (how did it ever become 'conventional', eh?) should seriously think about giving these a go.
+Anyone who enjoys stepping outside the boundaries of 'conventional' progressive music (how did it ever become 'conventional', eh?) should seriously think about giving these a go.

 Raspberries (US)